wandb/docs/docs/guides/models/access_controls.md

 # Access control

-Use model registry role based access controls (RBAC) to control who can update protected aliases — these are the aliases you use to represent key stages of your model development pipeline.
+Use model registry role based access controls (RBAC) to control who can update *protected aliases*.
+Protected aliases are the aliases you use to represent key stages of your model development pipeline.

 ## Example use case
 For example, you could set the aliases `staging` and `production` as Protected Aliases.
-In this scenario, any member of your team could add a new model version, which would automatically be marked `latest`, but only admins could then move that model into `staging` or `production`.
+In this scenario, any member of your team could add a new model version.
+This would automatically create an alias marked `latest`.
+However, only admins could then move that model into `staging` or `production`.

 ## Features
 The access controls add two new features: